By: Marilyn L. Davis

 While we need to improve our writing, we need to be fearless and get our messages written.
 We need to remember Bette Davis’ advice that “Old age ain’t no place for sissies,” and that’s true for writers as well.

 But beyond that apt description of bravery, who else found their passion late in life?

 - Anna Robertson Moses, better known as Grandma Moses, took up painting when her eyesight prevented her from embroidering.
 She was 76 and sold some of her first paintings for a paltry $3, but eventually, her paintings commanded $10,000.

-- Turned to your trusty Thesaurus lately?
+- Have you turned to your trusty Thesaurus lately?
 If so, you have Peter Mark Roget to thank for it.
 He published it when he was 73 and continued with each publication until he was 90.

-Multiple best-selling author, Barbara Taylor Bradford (now 84) said, when asked if she would stop writing, “People don’t seem to understand why writers keep on writing.
+- When asked if she would stop writing, multiple best-selling author Barbara Taylor Bradford said, “People don’t seem to understand why writers keep on writing.
 Why would I stop?
-I don’t know what I would do if I wasn’t working.”
+I don’t know what I would do if I weren’t working.”

 - Miguel de Cervantes didn’t pen Don Quixote until he was in his late 50’s.

-How many of us could stand the rejection and criticism endured by Paul Cezanne?
-He did not get his first one-man exhibition until he was 56.
+- How many of us could stand the rejection and criticism of Paul Cezanne?
+He did not get his first one-person exhibition until he was 56.
 Most of us would have put down the brush.